carpentrycon/carpentryconhome-proposals/README.md

 # CarpentryCon @ Home Proposal Repository

-Welcome to the CarpentryCon @ Home Proposal Repository!🌸
+Welcome to the CarpentryCon @ Home Proposal Repository! 🌸

 This repository provides a location to add all proposals for CarpentryCon @ Home as GiHub issues.
 Please note that [The Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) applies both to this event and the current repository.